-So, is a Data Scientist just an upgraded Analyst?
+So, is a Data scientist just an upgraded Data analyst?
 While they do have similar core skills, these two roles are quite different, and each is in high demand.

 It’s fair to say that these two roles are often confused for each other, even by employers and recruiters.
 While this is partly due to the relatively young industry of data, it’s also true that the core skills of both a Data Scientist and an Analyst are very similar.